Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Introduction

 (e) We say that a locally closed substack $Y\subset X$ is of {\em pure codimension $d$}, if the inclusion map $Y\hra X$ is weakly equidimensional of relative dimension $-d$. \end{Emp}

-\begin{Emp} For the purpose of the introduction, by a {\em placidly stratified $\infty$-stack}, we mean an $\infty$-stack $\cY$ of the form $[Y/H]$ as in \re{basic}(b), equipped with a {\em constructible stratification} $\{\cY_{\al}\}_{\al\in\cI}$ by placid stacks (see \re{adapted} and \re{consstr} to see what do we mean by a constructible stratification).
+\begin{Emp} For the purpose of the introduction, by a {\em placidly stratified $\infty$-stack}, we mean an $\infty$-stack $\cY$ of the form $[Y/H]$ as in \re{basic}(b), equipped with a {\em constructible stratification} $\{\cY_{\al}\}_{\al\in\cI}$ by placid stacks (see \re{adapted} and \re{consstr} for the definition of a constructible stratification).
 In particular, we require that each $\cY_{\al}$ is a reduction (see \re{redintr}) of an fp-locally closed substack of $\cY$. \end{Emp}

 Now we are ready to define a class of (semi)-small morphisms of stacks.
-Following a suggestion of MacPherson, we do it using codimensions in the source rather than in the target. \footnote{see \re{remsemismall} for comparison with the classical notion.}
+Following a suggestion of MacPherson, we do it using codimensions in the source rather than in the target.\footnote{See \re{remsemismall} for comparison with the classical notion.}

 \begin{Emp} (a) Let $f:\cX\to\cY$ be a morphism of stacks such that $\cX$ is placid and $(\cY,\{\cY_{\al}\}_{\al\in\cI})$ a placidly stratified.
-For every $\al\in \cI$ we set $\cX_{\al}:=f^{-1}(\cY_{\al})_{\red}$.
+For every $\al\in \cI$, we set $\cX_{\al}:=(f^{-1}(\cY_{\al}))_{\red}$.
 Then $\cX_{\al}\subset\cX$ is an fp-locally closed substack.
 Assume that